-Storm restoration in Viola
+Storm damage restoration in Viola

 Viola is a village in Mercer County, sitting in the western Illinois corridor where the Quad Cities NWS forecast zone issues severe weather warnings with regularity throughout spring and summer.
 The village itself recorded an EF0 touchdown in April 2026, and the county saw two EF1 tornadoes in June 2025 alone - part of a multi-decade pattern that includes a deadly F3 passage in 1925.
 Large hail is a recurring hazard, Mississippi River communities face repetitive spring flooding near Lock and Dam 17, and winter ice storms and blizzards track in from Iowa with little warning.
 Storm Damage 911 connects Viola homeowners with vetted, licensed local contractors ready to conduct a free storm damage assessment.